A Message from Mayor Martinez

 Planning Applications and Zoning: Planning applications may be submitted and will be processed electronically during the period from March 17th and until further notice.
 For detailed information, click here.
 While City Offices remain closed under the Shelter in Place Order for Alameda County the Planning Division is experiencing a high volume of email correspondence.
 It may take 24-48 hours for you to receive a response.
 Thank you for your patience.

 Building Inspections: Permit holders may schedule inspections by calling the Building Division inspection request line at 510- 596-4315 and leaving a detailed voicemail message describing the scope of work.
+Inspection requests submitted prior to 7:00am will be scheduled for that business day, Monday-Friday.
+Inspection requests submitted after 7:00am will be scheduled for the next business day.
 Prior to requesting an inspection, the general contractor shall verify that the work to be inspected is complete and ready for inspection.

 Small Business & Non-Profit Community: There are several disaster relief and assistance programs available for the small business and non-profit communities.
 Alameda County and the City of Emeryville have also issued guidelines to assist employers in navigating through this crisis.
 Resources for businesses impacted by the pandemic are changing daily.
 Please click here for the latest information from the Economic Development and Housing Division, or contact Chadrick Smalley at firstname.lastname@example.org.